Causes, Symptoms, and Treatment of Buerger's Disease

 One of the most serious complications of this disease, as you’ve just read, is amputation.
 This is usually necessary when the tissues in the hands or feet die and gangrene occurs.

-Gangrene is when one tissue dies due to lack of blood supply or because of a severe bacterial infection.
+Gangrene is when one tissue dies due to a lack of blood supply or because of a severe bacterial infection.
 Symptoms often include black or bluish discoloration of the skin, an unpleasant odor, and loss of feeling.

 Amputation is necessary because the infection can spread to the rest of the body if the doctor doesn’t amputate.
 Then, depending on which part of the body was amputated, the patient’s functionality and independence will be affected.